ChaitanyaParate/Deskai/README.md

 - Daemon never crashes on client failure
 - Restart handled by systemd
 - Streaming errors are logged, not fatal
+- Client lifecycle is fully decoupled from daemon state

 ---